Animal groups aim to abate dog, cat problems with spay/neuter clinics at Franklin Ave Mission

 “If you’ve got a family trying to decide whether to put food on the table or in the dog bowl, then the dog loses out or is turned loose because the family can’t afford it,” Herriman, a dog owner himself, says.
 “It’s gruesome, but some of the cats and dogs in that kind of situation are sold to be used for bait for dogfighting.”

-Herriman says the recent clinics are “part of the puzzle” in solving some community problems–“all the things that make a community and comfortable, that make us happy to live there.”
+Herriman says the recent clinics are “part of the puzzle” in solving some community problems–“all the things that make a community safe and comfortable, that make us happy to live here.”
 He notes that sometimes pets will wander off in search of a mate and can get into trouble trying to get to a female in heat.
 The dogs and even people can be hurt in the process.

 “Getting your pet spayed or neutered means you’ll have a better chance that you’ll keep your pet,” he said.